mjperrone/dot_files/README.md

 * make sure the .vimrc is version-safe
 * use more environment variables for portability
 * get vundle to work on new machines
+* replace hard locations with vars.
+I'm very guilty of that since I mostly just use one machine, but it will cause problems when I switch.